Pudge Heffelfinger: Hall of Fame

 Heffelfinger was inducted into the College Football Hall of Fame in 1951.

+In 1969, in honor of the centennial of collegiate football, the Football Writers Association of America named two "College Football All-Time Teams" of eleven players — an "early" team consisting of players who played prior to 1920, and a "modern" team who played in 1920 and after.
+Heffelfinger was chosen as one of two guards on the pre-1920 squad.

 Despite being one of the earliest pioneers for the professional game, he has still yet to be inducted into the Pro Football Hall of Fame.
 However, he was inducted into the Pittsburgh Pro Football Hall of Fame in 2015.
 He was named one of the 10 inaugural members for the Football Learning Academy's Hall of Honor in 2022, which looks to acknowledge icons not currently inducted in the hall.